STONES TO CZERNOWITZ

 Dr. Traian Popovici was the Mayor of the town of Czernowitz which was part of Romania at the beginning of World War II.
 Through shear intellectual acumen and courage, he rescued 19,600 Jews from deportation to a fascist killing field known as Transnistria.
 In 1969 he was honored by Yad Vashem, the Holocaust Memorial Museum in Israel, as being among the Righteous Among Nations for his heroic actions.
 Yet inexplicably very few people have ever heard of Traian Popovici.

 Dr. Radu Ioanid, Director of International Archival Programs at the U.S. Holocaust Memorial Museum in Washington, DC says that Popovici is “unique in the history of the European Holocaust.”
-Click onto our Movie trailer to find out more.
+Click onto our Movie to know more about this amazing humanitarian.

 Rescuer of Jews